OxalisCommunity/oxalis/developer-readme.md

 In order to make this totally transparent to the calling application, the following pattern should be used:

-    // Locates an implementation of StatisticsRepositoryFactory using META-INF/services pattern StatisticsRepostiory repository = StatisticsRepostioryFactoryProvider.getInstance().getInstance();
+    // Locates an implementation of RawStatisticsRepositoryFactory using META-INF/services pattern RawStatisticsRepostiory repository = RawStatisticsRepostioryFactoryProvider.getInstance().getInstance();

 I.e. when packaing your application, assuming you are using the supplied SQL based repository, simply choose either `oxalis-jdbc-dbcp` or `oxalis-jdbc-jndi` and everything should work fine.
 As of version 2.0 we no longer use JNDI at all.
 The `oxalis-jdbc-jndi` component is simply included for those requiring an implementation which will obtain a DataSource from JNDI.

+## Sending outbound messages

+In order to handle multiple protocols, the API for sending documents have changed.
+This is how you do it:

+    // Creates and wires up an Oxalis outbound module (Guice) OxalisOutboundModule oxalisOutboundModule = new OxalisOutboundModule();

+    // Creates a builder, which will build our transmission request TransmissionRequestBuilder builder = oxalisOutboundModule.getTransmissionRequestBuilder();
+    builder.payLoad(is);

+    // Overrides the end point address, thus preventing a SMP lookup builder.overrideAs2Endpoint(new URL("https://localhost:8443/oxalis/as2"), "peppol-APP_1000000006");

+    // Builds our transmission request
+    TransmissionRequest transmissionRequest = builder.build();

+    // Gets a transmitter, which will be used to execute our transmission request Transmitter transmitter = oxalisOutboundModule.getTransmitter();

+    // Transmits our transmission request
+    TransmissionResponse transmissionResponse = transmitter.transmit(transmissionRequest);